-On Dayton style rims the spoke is mounted permanently to the vehicle.
+Dayton style rims or the spoke is mounted permanently to the vehicle.
 The spoke is not removed when the tire is changed.
-Tires are mounted on rims that slip over the spoke, and then are secured to the spoke by a special clamp or cleat.
+Tires are mounted on rims that slip over the spoke, and then are secured to the spoke by a special clamps or cleat.

-Disc rims are made from steel or aluminum.
+Disc rims are made from Steel or Aluminum.
 These are what is more commonly found on today’s trucks.
 The one piece has the rim permanently welded to the center.
-Wheel studs go through the brake drum, through the rim and then mounted by the truck lug nuts.
+Wheel studs go through the brake drum, through the rim and is then mounted by the truck lug nuts.

-Aluminum rims are lighter and more durable than steel rims.
+Aluminum rims are lighter and more durable then steel rims.
 They are available in a polished finish to really give a rig a winning shine.

-There are many products available to finish the look of truck rims and cover the unsightly lug nuts and axles.
-Now available in chrome finish, stainless steel or ABS plastic, the accessories are available in all sizes and shapes to dress up truck wheels.
+There are many products available to finish the look of the truck rims and cover the unsightly lug nuts and axles.
+Now available in chrome finished, stainless steel or ABS plastic, the accessories are available in all sizes and shapes to dress up the truck rims.